alphabotshero/Music-Bot/README.md

-Shoo...
+Shoo Shooo ...
 This is a personal one